AbhixGupta/Drakvuf-Installation/README.md

 Drakvuf is a black box binary dynamic malware analysis tool.
 It works on the principle of the VMI (Virtual Machine Introspection).

 1. Make sure to disable the "Secure Boot" from the BIOS.
-2. While Installating the ubuntu make at least 200 GB space free for LVM group .
+2. While Installating the ubuntu make at least 200 GB space free for LVM group.

 ## Installation